determined-ai/determined/examples/tutorials/native-tf-keras/README.txt

 - You will need access to a Determined cluster to train your model.
 If you have not yet installed Determined, refer to the :ref:`installation instructions
   <install-cluster>`.
-- The ``determined`` Python package installed in your local development environment, including TensorFlow: ``pip install determined[tensorflow]``.
+- The ``determined`` Python package should be installed in your local development environment, including TensorFlow: ``pip install determined[tensorflow]``.